uditalias/webmark/README.md

 * Syncing webmarks with other devices that signed in to chrome with the same google account.
 * Added support for lazy load webpages - repositioning the Webmarks when loading more data.
 * Arrow indicators - when moving the mouse over a Webmark, an arrow indicates the direction of the location (up or down) will shown.

+- Version 0.0.2.1
+* Bugs have been fixed.

 ###Enjoy!